 Listen up ladies!
 We're about to get real intimate here.
 I'm pretty much an open book about my 6 year struggle with disordered eating and today we're going to talk about all things period- or, should I say, lack thereof.
 So, grab a cup of coffee (or evening tea!) and let's dive right in and talk about why I lost my period and how I got it back!

-Before my eating disorder I pretty much had consistent periods.
-They weren’t super heavy, nor did they come with debilitating cramps (I mean, they sucked, sure, but they were manageable) Overall, I’d rate my period as “average” (if there is even such a thing).
+Before my struggles with food started I pretty much had consistent periods.
+They weren't super heavy, nor did they come with debilitating cramps (I mean, they sucked, sure, but they were manageable) Overall, I'd rate my period as "average" (if there is even such a thing).

 It was during college, as I started losing weight, that my period became less regular, maybe skipping a month here and there.
 But, hey, I didn't mind!
 I didn't have to carry tampons or worry about the dreaded leak.
 I didn't think it was a bad thing.

 Then, it stopped coming all together.
 At this point I had already known I had a problem that was getting out of hand.
 But, again, I didn't mind not having my period.
 It seemed easier.
 I didn't think it was a big deal.

 There are so many reasoning why you could lose your period (AKA amenorrhea) like:

 - low body weight